jiafulow/vivado-hls-nota/README.md

 |PATTERNBDETECT|1|Match indicator between P[47:0] and the complement of the 48-bit pattern.
 |PATTERNDETECT|1|Match indicator between P[47:0] and the 48-bit pattern.

 The DSP slices in the same column can be cascaded to form accumulators, adders, counters, and other more sophisticated operations.
-The ability is provided by the cascade input ports (ACIN, BCIN, MULTSIGNIN, CARRYCASCIN, and PCIN) and the cascade output ports (ACOUT, BCOUT, MULTSIGNOUT, CARRYCASCOUT, and PCOUT).
+The ability is provided by the cascade input ports (ACIN, BCIN, PCIN, CARRYCASCIN, and MULTSIGNIN) and the cascade output ports (ACOUT, BCOUT, PCOUT, CARRYCASCOUT, and MULTSIGNOUT).

 Number of DSP slices on Xilinx FPGAs: